 Submitting a Poster

 Students are encouraged to enter poster abstracts related to work or projects involving world issues, which could include food, agriculture, climate, nutrition, economies, technology and more.
-Submit your poster title and an abstract (250 word limit) by completing the Norman Borlaug Poster Competition submission form by 11:59 p.m., Monday, Oct.
-7, 2024 (deadline has been extended from the original date of Sept.
-30), to be considered for this competition.
+Submit your poster title and an abstract (250 word limit) by completing the Borlaug Poster Competition submission form by 11:59 p.m., on Sept.
+30, 2025, to be considered for this competition.

 NOTE: You cannot save the poster abstract form and return to finish it at a later date.
 Therefore, please have responses ready to these two before filling it out: 1) Your abstract, which should not exceed 250 words.
 Include your hypothesis, project objectives, methods, results, discussion and conclusions as appropriate to your study.
 We acknowledge that undergraduate projects may not be research projects and lack hypotheses, methods, results, etc. 2) In 150 words or less, explain how the research project described in your abstract relates to world issues.

-Prizes of $200, $150 and $100 for both undergraduate and graduate student competitions are made possible with funds provided by the Colleges of Agriculture and Life Sciences, Human Sciences and Liberal Arts and Sciences.
+Prizes of $200, $150 and $100 for both undergraduate and graduate student competitions are made possible with funds provided by the College of Agriculture and Life Sciences, the College of Health and Human Sciences and the College of Liberal Arts and Sciences.
 Student poster presenters are required to be present for the Borlaug Lecture and the awards ceremony.
 Reserved seating will be available during the lecture for all poster presenters.

 To be considered for this competition, your abstract must contain: